indriApollo/uba/README.md

 # [uba] Utimate Battle Arena

 This mod aims to become the utimate battle arena for Minetest servers.
-The mod offers the core functionalities of an arena which can be completed with additional mods via a global namespace.
+It offers the core functionalities of an arena which can be completed with additional mods via a global namespace.

 **The commands :**
 - Player commands :